-You may have heard that the Scottish Government assumed responsibility for disability benefits on 1 April 2020 and since then Social Security Scotland has been preparing to take over the delivery of disability benefits from the Department for Work and Pensions (DWP) for people in Scotland.
+Over the last few years, Social Security Scotland has been preparing to take over the delivery of disability benefits from the Department for Work and Pensions (DWP) for people in Scotland.

-This will involve Disability Living Allowance (DLA) and Personal Independence Payment (PIP) being replaced over a period of time with two new allowances – Child Disability Payment and Adult Disability Payment – for disabled people living in Scotland.
+Disability Living Allowance (DLA) and Personal Independence Payment (PIP) have been replaced with two new allowances – Child Disability Payment and Adult Disability Payment – for disabled people living in Scotland.
+Social Security Scotland is also in the process of transferring the DLA or PIP awards of people in Scotland on to these new allowances.

-In line with these allowance changes, you may also have heard that the Scottish Government are launching the Accessible Vehicles and Equipment Scheme.
+As well as these allowance changes, you may also have heard that the Scottish Government have launched the Accessible Vehicles and Equipment Scheme.
 But what is it, and what does it mean for Motability Scheme customers in Scotland?

 What is the Accessible Vehicles and Equipment Scheme?